coderbyheart/better-eng-leader-using-comm-frameworks-lightning-talk/slides.md

 different aspects that were amalgamated by the sender of a message.
 I learned about this model back when I was studying communication as part of my first professional education many years ago.
 It's helpful to identify the aspects within the model in written communication in order to better understand the true meaning of a message.

 :::

 ## The five love languages

+1. words of affirmation (compliments)
+1. quality time
+1. receiving gifts
+1. acts of service
+1. physical touch

+What motivates them _and_ you?

 :::notes